 While costly, Microllam and other types of Laminated Veneer Lumber (LVL) are today's standard for areas of the home that need heavy support without the bulk associated with older construction techniques.

 About That Name

 Microlam is a common misspelling.
 It is actually spelled "Microllam®" and is a brand name term that has been owned by Weyerhauser Lumber since 1994.

 Interestingly, Weyerhauser did own the name "Microlam" for about a year and a half in the late 1990s until they dropped its usage in favor of "Microllam."

-Much like Milwaukee Tools' brand Sawzall®, commonly used to refer to reciprocating saws, or Southwire's brand Romex® commonly used to refer to plastic-coated electrical cable, Microllam is often used conversationally to refer to all brands of laminated structural support lumber.
+Much like Milwaukee Tools' brand Sawzall®, commonly used to refer to reciprocating saws, or Southwire's brand Romex® commonly used to refer to plastic-coated electrical cables, Microllam is often used conversationally to refer to all brands of laminated structural support lumber.

 About Laminated Veneer Lumber (LVL)